-Stuart Forster lists an A to Z of reasons to visit the Netherlands.
+Stuart Forster lists an A to Z of reasons to visit the Netherlands, a list of 26 ideas for day trips from Amsterdam.

 Most of the international visitors who travel to the Netherlands do not explore beyond Amsterdam.
 As the Dutch capital is my first entry in this A to Z of reasons to visit the Netherlands, I sincerely hope that behaviour isn’t replicated here.

 There are, of course, many other Dutch destinations that warrant visiting.
 I have travelled extensively in the Netherlands.
 I studied on exchange at the University of Leiden and return to the country frequently.
 In March I was named the Travel Writer of the Decade at the 2020 Netherlands Press Awards.
 Here’s an overview of the reasons why I think the Netherlands makes an enjoyable place to visit and spend time.